-BA Philosophy and Classical Studies
+BA Philosophy and Classical Civilisation

-A Joint Honours programme in Philosophy and Classical Studies offers students the opportunity to study an innovative inter-disciplinary course that marries two of their favourite humanities subjects.
+A Joint Honours programme in Philosophy and Classical Civilisation offers students the opportunity to study an innovative inter-disciplinary course that marries two of their favourite humanities subjects.
 Students will be able to shape their own degree path by selecting from a large range of topics covering both subject areas.

 One part of the programme, Philosophy is different from other academic disciplines in that it teaches you not what to think, but how to think.
 Philosophy explores the big questions – Who are we?
 What is our place in the world?
 How should we live?
 What is reality?
 Philosophy approaches such questions through argument, but also through vision and imagination.
 Philosophy is different from other academic disciplines in that it teaches you not what to think, but how to think.
 Philosophy explores the big questions - Who are we?
 What is our place in the world?
 How should we live?
 What is reality?
 Philosophy approaches such questions through argument, but also through vision and imagination.
 Philosophy concerns every aspect of our lives, practical as well as theoretical.
 Through its grounding in real social relations and human activities, it seeks to understand and address the whole spectrum of social, ethical, environmental and political issues of today.
 Through Philosophy, we are able not only to understand life, but to shape it.

-The Classical Studies part of the programme will offer students the opportunity to explore their interest in the cultures, literatures and languages of the ancient world, then this is the programme for you.
+The Classical Civilisation part of the programme will offer students the opportunity to explore their interest in the cultures, literatures and languages of the ancient world, then this is the programme for you.
 A degree in Classical Studies gives you the opportunity to study a wide range of modules from mythology to religion and all genres of ancient literature, such as epic, tragedy, comedy and satire.
 Modules exploring the influence of the ancient world on modern popular culture, such as film and literature, are also available.
 Study of ancient language is an option but not compulsory.
 In the first year, modules can be taken on a wide range of periods and themes; in the second and third years, the School offers specialised modules on all aspects of Greco-Roman literature and culture so that you can gain in-depth knowledge in areas of particular interest to you.

 - Political Philosophy